 In accordance with State and local orders governing non-essential businesses, the Southland Regional Association of REALTORS offices are closed until the order is lifted.
-The purchase and delivery of store products, lockboxes and lockbox keys are not available at this time.
+Store products, lockboxes and lockbox keys can now be purchased on our online store for pickup only.
+Shop here: www.store.srar.com.
 In an effort to continually provide essential services to our members, you may send inquiries to the following departments by email which will be monitored ongoing during our office closures:

 Education:firstname.lastname@example.org Membership: email@example.com

 Hours of Operation: Mon - Fri 8:30am - 9:00pm (English)

 For Information on Clear Cooperation Policy or Coming Soon:

 October 29, 2020 1:15pm Deadlines for License Application Fees, Renewal Fees & Continuing Education Extended.
 Governor Gavin Newsom issued Executive Order N-83-20, which addresses a variety of COVID-related issues.
 Among them, the Executive Order extends the deadline by which real estate license application and renewal fees need to be paid until June 30, 2021.
 Continuing education requirements for licensees are also extended through the same date.

 The Executive Order also allows California residents 70 years of age or older to renew their drivers' licenses by mail.

 Read the full executive order N-83-20, CLICK HERE

 October 26, 2020 1:00pm The Department of Real Estate Threatens Enforcement of COVID Showing Protocols.
 They reiterated that the health and safety of consumers is a priority, and that complaints regarding non-compliance with the showing protocols have been and will continue to be investigated.